 We’ve done it on trains.
 We’ve even done it on planes (years ago on Southwest Airlines).
 Sit across from each other, that is.

-But now a major seat manufacturer, Zodiac Aerospace, has tabled a concept that would see us sit forwards-backwards-forwards within the same aircraft seat triple.
-It is envisaged for the short-haul market.
+But now a major seat manufacturer, Zodiac Aerospace, has tabled a concept – and applied for the patent – which would see us sit forwards-backwards-forwards.

-“It’s a different way of traveling, with people facing each other,” Zodiac Aerospace executive VP, communication & investor relations Pierre-Antony Vastra said last week at the Aircraft Interiors Expo when the company unveiled its new concept to Runway Girl Network.
+“It’s a different way of traveling, with people facing each other,” Zodiac Aerospace executive VP, communication & investor relations Pierre-Antony Vastra said at the Aircraft Interiors Expo in 2014, when the company exclusively unveiled its new concept to Runway Girl Network.
 He says an airline could accommodate 250 passengers, seated at 31in pitch with this new design.

 You’ll note that, similar to movie theatre seats, the seat pan on Zodiac’s concept swivels up once a passenger stands up.
 This is essential to ensure ingress and egress, and most especially the latter in the event of an emergency.